TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/09.resources/01.for-facilitators/docs.md

 ##### **Reinforcing presentations**

+Here is a summary of recommendations from the Silberman text about how to reinforce presentations after you have finished presenting to your students.
+Reinforcing presentations is crucial to helping students retain what they have learned.

 1. Facilitate a mini-press conference where students present their questions and comments regarding session.

-2. Participant Review- Students review the contents of the presentation with each other
+2. Participant Review- Students review the contents of the presentation with each other.

-3. Group processing and reflection on the material learned
+3. Group processing and reflection on the material learned.

-4. Post-presentation case problem based on the material learned
+4. Post-presentation case problem based on the material learned.

+5. Create an experiential activity that dramatically illustrates or summarizes the main points in the presentation.

+##### **Alternative Teaching Techniques**

+While presentations may seem like the easiest way to communicate material to learners, using a variety of teaching techniques can keep learning labs interesting and cater to students unique learning styles.
+Here are some ideas for other ways you can teach students.

+1. **Demonstrate** your material either through group experiments of simulation exercises.

+2. Hand out **case studies** of relevant situations in which students are required to make reflections, assessments and recommendations in regard to the case.

+3. Create **guided teaching** exercises through asking students questions, recording their hypotheses or conclusions and then comparing them with the answers you have in your presentation points.

+4. Lead a **group inquiry** with the students that has them asking questions about the topic, and the teacher can guide the group through a problem-solving quest based on the student's questions.

+5. Create **information searching** assignments for the students to complete.
+This could look like a sheet of questions, fill in the blanks, or true or false, and then provide them resources where they can look for the answers.

+6. Have students form several **study groups**, and give a worksheet with notes from the presentation to all the groups for them to discuss with one another.

+7. Divide the students into groups and facilitate a **jigsaw learning** activity.
+Divide the presentation material into different sections, and give each group of students a section that they must learn and then teach to the rest of the class.